matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ### Upgrading to `CrowdfundingCampaignV2`

-This section describes the initating the upgrade to `CrowdfundingCampaign.sol` contract.
+This section describes the initiating the upgrade to `CrowdfundingCampaignV2.sol` contract.
 Let's start by reviewing the `upgradeBeaconCrowdfundingCampaign.ts` script in the `deploy/upgrade-scripts` directory:

 ```typescript